BladeWDR/ssb-tech-blog/content/posts/docker-pitfalls/index.md

 **_Remember that when containers are talking internally like this, you use the INTERNAL port (the one that would be on the right), instead of the one you would have exposed on the outside._**

-Nginx can talk to Vaultwarden and vice versa - there is no reason for a user to directly interact with the other container.
+Nginx can talk to Vaultwarden and vice versa - there is no reason for a user to directly interact with the other container, so why let them?

 This is also valid syntax: